S. Tamer Cavusgil, Georgia State University

 Emin Civi, University of New Brunswick Saint John

 Emin Civi is a 3M National Teaching Fellow and Professor of Marketing at the University of New Brunswick, Saint John, Canada since 2005.
 He has also taught in various places including Carnegie Mellon University Qatar, Celal Bayar University, Turkey, United Arab Emirates University, Izmir Economy University, Turkey, and has spent two academic years in Michigan State University as a visiting scholar.
 Civi teaches marketing strategy, international marketing and international business courses at both undergraduate and graduate levels.
 His research has appeared in journals like Thunderbird International Business Review, the Marketing Intelligence and Planning and International Journal of Business and Emerging Markets etc.

-Emin’s teaching has been recognized by over time with honors and distinctions across different platforms such as awards that are student nominated (University of New Brunswick (UNB) Allen P. Stuart Award), faculty and university-wide awards (UNB Departmental Teaching Award, UNB Merit Award, and UNB’s highest teaching designation as a Teaching Scholar), international awards (the Hormel Meritorious Teaching Award and the Hormel Teaching Excellence Award by Marketing Management Association in USA) as well as a regional award (Association of Atlantic Universities Distinguished Teaching Award) and a current nomination for a national teaching award (3M National Teaching Fellowship) which is Canada’s most prestigious recognition of excellence in educational leadership and teaching at the university and college level.
+Emin’s teaching has been recognized by over time with honors and distinctions across different platforms such as awards that are student nominated (University of New Brunswick (UNB) Allen P. Stuart Award), faculty and university-wide awards (UNB Departmental Teaching Award, UNB Merit Award, and UNB’s highest teaching designation as a Teaching Scholar), international awards (the Hormel Meritorious Teaching Award and the Hormel Teaching Excellence Award by Marketing Management Association in USA) as well as a regional award (Association of Atlantic Universities Distinguished Teaching Award) and a national teaching award (3M National Teaching Fellowship) which is Canada’s most prestigious recognition of excellence in educational leadership and teaching at the university and college level.
 Additionally, his efforts to advance quality of university education was recognized by UNB with the Neil Scott Educational Leadership award and regionally by Association of Atlantic Universities with the AAU Anne Marie MacKinnon Educational Leadership Award.

 Mourad Dakhli, Georgia State University

 Mourad Dakhli is Associate Professor of International Business and holds a Ph.D. from the Moore School of Business at the University of South Carolina.
 His research centers on the value-generating processes of human and social capital across different cultural and institutional settings and the implications on learning and innovation as well as on the scholarship of teaching and learning.